Slideshow: Natural Cold & Flu Remedies

 For a heavy dose of steam, use a room humidifier -- or simply sit in the bathroom with the door shut and a hot shower running.
 Breathing in steam can break up congestion in the nasal passages, offering relief from a stuffy or runny nose.

-Dripping saltwater into the nose can thin out nasal secretions and help remove excess mucus, while reducing congestion.Try over-the-counter saline drops, or make your own by mixing 8 ounces of warm water with 1/4 teaspoon salt and 1/4 teaspoon baking soda.
+Dripping or spraying saltwater into the nose can thin out nasal secretions and help remove excess mucus, while reducing congestion.Try over-the-counter saline drops, or make your own by mixing 8 ounces of warm water with 1/4 teaspoon salt and 1/4 teaspoon baking soda.
 Use a bulb syringe to squirt the mixture into one nostril while holding the other one closed.
 Repeat 2-3 times and then do the other side.

 For a sore throat, the traditional saltwater gargle may have some merit.
 Gargling warm water with a teaspoon of salt four times daily may help keep a scratchy throat moist.